Abstract Review Categories

 114. Sickle Cell Disease, Sickle Cell Trait and Other Hemoglobinopathies, Excluding Thalassemias: Clinical and Epidemiological

 Clinical and epidemiological studies of sickle cell disease, sickle cell trait, sickle thalassemia and other hemoglobinopathies.
-Encompasses risk factors, diagnosis, complications, drug treatments, pharmacologic interactions, and disease course.
-Gene therapy and transplantation studies see 700s or 801.
-For health services and outcomes research see 901 or 904.
+Encompasses risk factors, diagnosis, complications, disease course and treatments.
+For transplantation and gene therapies, see 700s or 801.
+For health services and quality improvement studies, see 900; and for outcomes research, including registry or Real-World studies, see 904.

 These categories generally exclude hematopoiesis (500s), leukemias (600s), or aspects of leukocyte biology related to transplantation, cell processing or gene therapies (700s and 801).

-Basic, translational, clinical, and epidemiological studies of normal or abnormal neutrophils, monocytes, dendritic cells, histiocytes, eosinophils, basophils, or mast cells, including acquired or congenital disorders of the production, function, or trafficking of these cells, including hematologic hyperinflammatory syndromes (HLH, MAS etc) and WHIM, excluding MDS, MPD and AML (see 600s).
-Treatment of neutropenia or other myeloid cellular deficiencies with cytokines or other drugs are appropriate, including applications in non-hematologic diseases, but those focused on treatment of cytopenias resulting from hematologic malignancies or their treatment would be better suited to 600s or 700s.
-Abstracts focused on neutropenia in the context of bone marrow failure or cancer predisposition syndromes see 508 or 509.
-For health services and outcomes research see 901 or 904.
+Basic, translational, clinical, and epidemiological studies of normal or abnormal neutrophils, monocytes, dendritic cells, histiocytes, eosinophils, basophils, or mast cells, including acquired or congenital disorders of the production, function, or trafficking of these cells, including hematologic hyperinflammatory syndromes (HLH, MAS, etc.) and WHIM, and excluding MDS, MPD and AML (see 600s).
+Treatment of neutropenia or other myeloid cellular deficiencies with cytokines or other drugs are appropriate, including applications in non-hematologic diseases, but those focused on treatment of cytopenias resulting from hematologic malignancies or their treatment would be better suited for 600s or 700s.
+Abstracts focused on neutropenia in the context of bone marrow failure or cancer predisposition syndromes, see 508 or 509.
+For health services and quality improvement studies, see 901; and for outcomes research, including registry or Real-World studies, see 905.

 203. Lymphocytes and Acquired or Congenital Immunodeficiency Disorders

 Basic, translational, clinical, and epidemiological studies of the development and function of B cells, T cells, natural killer cells, or other lymphoid lineages, including acquired or congenital immunodeficiencies and immune dysregulation disorders.
-Studies in the context of infections (including COVID-19), immunotherapies, or other environmental challenges are appropriate, as well as investigations of interleukins, interferons, or factors which modulate immune cell function.
+Studies in the context of infections, immunotherapies, or other environmental challenges are appropriate, as well as investigations of interleukins, interferons, or factors which modulate immune cell function.
 Excludes pre-malignant and malignant lymphocyte and plasma cell disorders (see 600s).
-Clinical and manufacturing/engineering studies of lymphoid cells for adoptive transfer see 704 or 711.
-For health services and outcomes research see 901 and 904.
+Clinical and manufacturing/engineering studies of lymphoid cells for adoptive transfer, see 704, 711, or categories encompassing the specific hematologic indications.
+For health services and quality improvement studies, see 901; and for outcomes research, including registry or Real-World studies, see 905.

-Basic and translational studies of vascular and endothelial cell biology, angiogenesis, thrombosis, thrombotic microangiopathies/thrombocytopenias (TTP/HUS, HIT, HELLP, VITT, COVID-19 thrombosis, antiphospholipid syndromes and related disorders), and all aspects of platelet biology and function, including von Willebrand factor-platelet interactions.
-May include development of diagnostic assays or laboratory tests for platelet or thrombotic disorders.
-Studies of hematopoiesis focused on megakaryocytopoiesis may be better suited to 501.
-Basic/translational studies of coagulation and fibrinolysis see 321.
+Basic and translational studies of all aspects of platelet production, biology and function, including von Willebrand factor-platelet interactions.
+May include diagnostic assays or laboratory tests for platelet function and platelet disorders.
+Studies of hematopoiesis focused on the impact of hematopoietic stem and progenitor cells on platelet production may be better suited for 500s.

 311. Disorders of Platelet Number or Function: Clinical and Epidemiological

-Clinical and epidemiological studies of thrombocytopenia, including autoimmune, alloimmune, infectious and drug-related disorders; as well as intrinsic and secondary abnormalities of platelet function.
+Clinical and epidemiological studies of thrombocytopenias, including autoimmune, alloimmune, infectious and drug-related disorders; as well as intrinsic and secondary abnormalities of platelet function.
 Encompasses risk factors, diagnosis, complications, treatments, and disease course.
 Clinical studies of thrombotic microangiopathies/thrombocytopenias (TTP/HUS, HIT, VITT, anti-phospholipid syndromes, COVID-19 or vaccine related) belong in 331.
 Abnormalities in platelet counts or function related to myeloproliferative disorders or other hematologic malignancies belong in 600s.
-For health services and outcomes research see 901 or 904.
+For health services and quality improvement studies, see 901; and for outcomes research, including registry or Real-World studies, see 905.

 321. Coagulation and Fibrinolysis: Basic and Translational

 Basic or translational studies of clotting factors, fibrinolytic proteins, and related molecules which take part in blood coagulation or fibrinolysis, as well as enzymes or proteases involved in their synthesis or degradation.
-Interactions of vWF with platelets/endothelium may be better suited to 301.
-May include development of diagnostic assays or laboratory tests for coagulopathies.
+Interactions of von Willebrand’s disease with platelets may be better suited for 301.
+Investigations of vascular disorders resulting primarily in bleeding also belong in this category.
+May include development of diagnostic assays or laboratory tests for bleeding disorders and coagulopathies.

-322. Disorders of Coagulation or Fibrinolysis: Clinical and Epidemiological
+323. Disorders of Coagulation, Bleeding, or Fibrinolysis, Excluding Congential Hemophilias: Clinical and Epidemiological

-Clinical and epidemiological studies of congenital and acquired disorders of coagulation, fibrinolysis, von Willebrand’s disease, or other bleeding diatheses.
-Encompasses risk factors, diagnosis, complications, drug treatments, pharmacologic interactions, and disease course.
+Clinical and epidemiological studies of congenital and acquired disorders of coagulation (excluding congenital hemophilia A and B), fibrinolysis, von Willebrand’s disease, or other bleeding diatheses, including vascular disorders resulting primarily in bleeding, such as heredity hemorrhagic telangiectasia.
+Encompasses risk factors, diagnosis, complications, treatments, pharmacologic interactions, and disease course.
 Excludes studies of abnormal bleeding due to thrombocytopenia or platelet dysfunction (see 311).
-Studies of the processing of fractionated blood or plasma components used to treat coagulation disorders see 401.
+Studies of the processing of fractionated blood or plasma components used to treat bleeding disorders, see 401.
 Gene therapies for these disorders see 801.
-For health services and outcomes research see 901 or 904.
+For health services and quality improvement studies, see 901; and for outcomes research, including registry or Real-World studies, see 905.

-Clinical and epidemiological studies of risk factors, diagnosis, outcomes, complications, prognosis, and treatment of thrombotic microangiopathies/thrombocytopenias, including TTP/HUS, HIT, antiphospholipid syndromes, HELLP, thromboses associated with COVID-19 disease, SARS-CoV-2 vaccine-induced thrombotic thrombocytopenia (VITT), and other related acquired and inherited disorders.
-For health services and outcomes research see 901 or 904.
+Clinical and epidemiological studies of risk factors, diagnosis, outcomes, complications, prognosis, and treatment of thrombotic microangiopathies/thrombocytopenias, including congenital or acquired forms of TTP/HUS, heparin-induced thrombocytopenia, antiphospholipid syndromes, HELLP, vaccine-induced thrombotic thrombocytopenia (VITT), and other related acquired and inherited disorders.
+For health services and quality improvement studies, see 901; and for outcomes research, including registry or Real-World studies, see 905.

 332. Thrombosis and Anticoagulation: Clinical and Epidemiological

-Clinical and epidemiological studies of risk factors, diagnosis, complications, prognosis, and treatment of thromboembolism and inherited and acquired hypercoagulability states.
+Clinical and epidemiological studies of risk factors, diagnosis, complications, prognosis, and treatment of thromboembolism and inherited and acquired hypercoagulability states, including thromboses associated with infections or cancer.
 May also include design and testing of assays for monitoring of anticoagulant and antithrombotic therapies.
-Studies focused on thrombotic microangiopathies/thrombocytopenias (eg TTP/HUS, HIT, antiphospholipid syndromes, HELLP) and on COVID-19 related thrombosis or vaccine-induced thrombotic thrombocytopenia (VITT) see 331.
-For health services and outcomes research see 901 or 904.
+Studies focused on thrombotic microangiopathies/thrombocytopenias (e.g. TTP/HUS, HIT, antiphospholipid syndromes, HELLP, VITT), see 331.
+For health services and quality improvement studies, see 901; and for outcomes research, including registry or Real-World studies, see 905.

 400s - Transfusion Medicine